Author: Ameeba

 Conceptual Example Code

-Below is a conceptual example of how the vulnerability might be exploited.
-This is not a real exploit, but a representation of how an HTTP request might be manipulated to trigger the buffer overflow.
+Here is a conceptual example of how the vulnerability might be exploited.
+This is a sample HTTP request where the attacker sends a malicious payload that is processed by the mainOutput() function.

 Host: target.example.com